GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 Ensure no addresses are returned anymore in your SCIM user searches.
 Happy testing!

-## Defining rules for execution of SCIM operations
+## Controlling execution of SCIM operations

-With the `allowResourceOperation` and `allowSearchOperation` methods it can be decided whether the caller should be allowed or denied to execute a given operation based on contextual data.
+With the `manageResourceOperation` and `manageSearchOperation` methods you can make complex decisions on how processing should take place based on contextual data and the incoming payload.

-### allowResourceOperation
+### manageResourceOperation

 This method is invoked when any following operations are executed: resource creation, modification, removal and retrieval by ID.
 In case of bulks, the method is called for every operation that fits into these categories.